 Food should be light and easy to digest.
 Thus, foods that are heavy, cold and sweet, like smoothies, should not be consumed regularly.

-Food should not increase sticky secretions in the body (abhishandi) or cause burning (vidahi).
-Abhishandi foods are those that combine the heavy, sour and oily qualities which then increase sticky secretions in the body.
+In general, food should not increase sticky secretions in the body (abhishandi) or cause burning sensation (vidahi).
+Abhishandi foods are those that combine the heavy, sour and oily qualities which, in turn, increases sticky secretions in the body.
 An example of this is yogurt.
-Tomatoes and white potatoes are quite possibly abhishandi.
-Vidahi foods combine the sour, pungent, heavy and oily qualities and cause burning—coffee and spicy tomato sauce are examples of vidahi foods.
+Tomatoes and white potatoes are quite possibly abhishandi foods too.

 Some of the foods that the medical texts suggest for regular consumption are:

 - Rice, the best being aged red rice

 Unwholesome foods (Viruddha Ahar)

 Finally, Viruddha ahar should be avoided.
 Viruddha ahar is unwholesome food and/or manners of consumption or preparation which stir up and aggravate the doshas without eliminating them from the body.

 “All diets which dislodge the various doshas but do not expel them out of the body are to be regarded as unwholesome.” – Charaka Samhita, Sutrasthanha 27/85

 The Charaka Samhita, the oldest existing Ayurvedic medical text, goes on to describe the following foods as viruddha ahar.

 - Eating foods that are inappropriate to place and time or inappropriate to the present state of your digestive power or bowel health — so, for example, eating ice cream on a freezing cold day or eating dry popcorn when you are constipated.